exasol/sql-statement-builder/doc/design.md

 #### Converting from 64 bit Integers to INTERVAL YEAR TO MONTH
 `dsn~exasol.converting-int-to-interval-year-to-month~2`

 The data converter converts signed integers to `INTERVAL YEAR TO MONTH`.

+Covers:

+* `req~integer-interval-conversion~1`

+Needs: impl, utest

+#### Converting from INTERVAL YEAR TO MONTH to 64 bit Integers
+`dsn~exasol.converting-interval-year-to-month-to-int~1`

+The data converter converts signed integers to `INTERVAL YEAR TO MONTH`.